Skip to main content

 Overview

 Commonwealth Fusion Systems (CFS) is collaborating with Massachusetts Institute of Technology’s Plasma Science and Fusion Center to build SPARC, a commercially relevant, net-energy device that will demonstrate that fusion can work as a power source for the first time in history.
 SPARC is on track for a 2025 completion, and will pave the way for carbon-free, safe, limitless, commercial power.
+Thornton Tomasetti is performing structural engineering, and mass concrete thermal modeling as a consultant to HDR and contractor support services for Bond, the General Contractor.

 Highlights